ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'

 The ``verify_*.yaml`` files include the definitions of several common verification tasks by default. :numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
 The tasks in each file are independent of each other, so users may want to turn some off depending on the needs of their experiment.
 Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
-Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.
+Individual verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.

 .. _VX-yamls: